 Stage 9 – Fixed Absorption or Meditative Equipoise

-- The mind of ‘calm abiding’ is cultivated and maintained for a long period of time, over extended and repetitive practice.
+- The mind of ‘calm abiding’ is cultivated and maintained for a long period of time, overextended and repetitive practice.

 - When fully developed and integrated, there is a deep transformation in the mind and body.
 This is the sensation of bliss and joy.
 This is also accompanied by a lightness in the body and sharpness of the mind.

-Arriving at the stage of calm abiding, we are reunited with nowness and oneness of the moment.
+Arriving at the stage of calm abiding, we are reunited with the nowness and oneness of the moment.
 The illusion of past and future disintegrate into a mellow vibe that is sensed throughout the entire body.
 Continuing to bring the mind back to the breath, or to the object will gradually allow the mind to settle.

 The path of calm abiding is very clear, but one must exercise discipline in order to attain the intense beauty, only achieved through dedicated practice.
 For anyone looking for a clear path of meditative progress, the practice of calm abiding provides the perfect way to develop a strong and lasting relationship with daily meditation.

-The mind of calm abiding can then be carried into many aspects of life, and eventually become the dominant mind of an advanced being.
+The mind of calm abiding can then be carried into many aspects of life, and eventually, become the dominant mind of an advanced being.
 In this state of mind, there is no question or judgment; the mind of calm abiding is pure calm, focus, grounded in the concentrated energy of the universal moment.